Ball brothers: Ball State University

 manufacturer, the assets of the Muncie National Institute, a former normal school that was then training hotel employees, were purchased and donated to the State of Indiana to become a branch of the Indiana State Normal School at Terre Haute known today as Indiana State University.
 In 1918 the school opened as the Indiana State Normal School, Eastern Division.
-In recognition of the Ball family's generosity, the school was name Ball Teachers College in 1922.
+In recognition of the Ball family's generosity, the school was named Ball Teachers College in 1922.
 The school became Ball State Teachers College in 1929 and was renamed Ball State University in 1965.
 Ball State is one of only a few public colleges in the United States that includes a family name.

 Keuka College

 Although the Ball brothers moved to Indiana early in their careers, they did not forget New York or the early support they received from their uncle, George Harvey Ball, founder of Keuka College, a private liberal arts-based and residential college based in the Finger Lakes region of upstate New York.
 After they became financially successful, the Ball brothers expressed their gratitude by donating additional land and providing funds to the college.
 In 1921 Ball Hall (Ball Memorial Hall) was named in honor of George Harvey Ball and the Ball brothers' contributions to the college.